FlyJingFish/AndroidAOP/docs/AndroidAopReplaceClass.md

     @AndroidAopReplaceMethod("<init>(int)")
     @JvmStatic
-    fun getTestBean(clazz :Class<*>,num: Int) : TestMatch{
+    fun getTestBean(num: Int,clazz :Class<*>) : TestMatch{
-        //The first parameter is of type Class.
+        //The last parameter is of type Class.
 The types and order of the remaining parameters are exactly the same as the original constructor.
 The object is created in this method.
 No object has been created before. return TestMatch(num)
     }